MorgothCreator/mSdk/SDK_Probe_AM335x/BBB_Tesr_GCC_1/README.md

 		(autodetected by software throught ft5x06 circuitry).

-	If last two displays has not been detected the software initiate the LCD controler for one of two presetted HDMI settings:
+	If last two displays has not been detected the software initiate the LCD controler for one of three presetted HDMI settings ( attention the settings will work only with BeagleBone Expansion board from CHIPSEE, at this moment can't be used the onboard HDMI adapter ):
 			1) 720p 50hz.
 			2) 1080 24hz.
 			3) 720*480 60hz ( some monitors will cut the edges at this resolution ).